techiediaries/techiediaries/_posts/2020/ubuntu-20/2019-06-13-install-oracle-java-11-on-ubuntu-20-04.md

 ---
 layout: post
-title: "How to Install Oracle JAVA 11 LTS and 12 on Ubuntu 19.04"
+title: "How to Install Oracle JAVA 11/14 on Ubuntu 20.04/19.04"
 image: "images/content/how-to-install-java-8-jdk-8u101-on-ubuntu-via-ppa/titleimage.png"
-excerpt: "This post shows you how you can install Oracle Java 12 on Ubuntu 19.01 and Ubuntu 18.04" tags : [ ubuntu , java ]
+excerpt: "This post shows you how you can install Oracle Java 11/14 on Ubuntu 20.04 and Ubuntu 19.04"
+categories: ubuntu
+date: 2020-03-02
+tags : [ ubuntu , java ]
 ---

-In this post, we'll see how we can install Oracle Java 11 LTS (Long Time Support) and Java 12 on Ubuntu 19.04 (or also Ubuntu 18.04).
+In this post, we'll see how we can install Oracle Java 11 LTS (Long Time Support) and Java 12 on Ubuntu 20.04 (or also Ubuntu 19.04).

+## Java 11 is the LTS Version

 Java 11 is the LTS version of Java.
 As Java 8 has ended support in Junuary 2019, companies will be upgrading their projects to current LTS version.

-Java 12 is the latest version which has brought many [new features and enhancements](https://www.oracle.com/technetwork/java/javase/12-relnote-issues-5211422.html).
+Java 14 is the latest version which has brought many [new features and enhancements](https://www.oracle.com/technetwork/java/javase/12-relnote-issues-5211422.html).

-It's not recommended to use Java 12 in production but you can use it for hobby projects or to experiment with the new features.
+It's not recommended to use Java 14 in production but you can use it for hobby projects or to experiment with the new features.

 ## How to Install Java 11 LTS on Ubuntu 19.04?